scafi/scafi.github.io/pages/docs.md

 }
 {% endhighlight %}

-* Use the API (e.g., to set up a simple simulation)
+2) Use the API (e.g., to set up a simple simulation)

+2.1) Import or define an incarnation (a family of types), from which you can import types like `AggregateProgram`

 {% highlight scala %}
 package experiments

-import it.unibo.scafi.incarnations.BasicSimulationIncarnation.AggregateProgram
+// Method #1: Use an incarnation which is already defined import it.unibo.scafi.incarnations.BasicSimulationIncarnation.AggregateProgram

+// Method #2: Define a custom incarnation and import stuff from it object MyIncarnation extends it.unibo.scafi.incarnations.BasicAbstractIncarnation import MyIncarnation._
+{% endhighlight %}

+2.2) Define an `AggregateProgram` which expresses the global behaviour of an ensemble.

+{% highlight scala %}
 object MyAggregateProgram extends AggregateProgram {

   override def main() = gradient(isSource)